kralinc/jfx-todolist-2/README.md

 # jfx-todolist-2
-Successor to my previous to-do list application written in Java FX
+Successor to my previous to-do list application written in Java FX.
+This version has several major improvements over my previous version.
+This Todo List uses a SQLite database to store tasks instead of text files, which has completely removed all of the glitchy behavior from reading and writing new tasks.
+Tasks can be planned as far into the future as the computer will allow, and tasks can be regularly scheduled on daily, weekly, and monthly intervals.
+Additionally, all of the behavior takes place within a single window, rather than different functions opening new windows.

 # Requirements
 Oracle Java 8